city72/city-72/README.md

 The default username and password are:

-admin@example.com
+`admin@example.com`

-password
+`password`

-Once you login, click on Admin.
-Change the email to your email address and then change the password.
+Once you login, use the Admin menu in the navigation to change the email to your email address.
+Then you will need to change the password to a strong password that only you know.